UCL Division of Psychology and Language Sciences: Birth of the Psychology Department

 In 1979 Professor Bob Audley became Head of Department.
 His interests lay in human experimental psychology, both in basic processes such as decision making, and in applications like medical diagnosis.
-In the same year the Ergonomics Unit, responsible for the organisation of the University Intercollegiate MSc in Ergonomics, became associated with the Department under the direction of Professor John Long.
+In the same year the Ergonomics Unit, responsible for the organisation of the University Intercollegiate MSc in Ergonomics, became associated with the department under the direction of Professor John Long.
 The Ergonomics Unit closed in 2001 on Professor Long’s retirement and was replaced by the UCL Interaction Centre (UCLIC), a joint venture with Computer Science, under the direction of Professor Harold Thimbleby.
-In October 1982 a new Medical Research Council Cognitive Development Unit, under the direction of Professor John Morton, was set up to strengthen existing work in the Department and provide new teaching and research opportunities for both undergraduate and post graduate students.
+In October 1982 a new Medical Research Council Cognitive Development Unit, under the direction of Professor John Morton, was set up to strengthen existing work in the department and provide new teaching and research opportunities for both undergraduate and post graduate students.
 The CDU closed in October 1998 on Professor Morton’s retirement.

 In October 1990 Professor Tim Shallice joined the department as Professor of Psychology and Director of Postgraduate Studies.
 Professor Shallice strengthened the department’s existing work in the field of Cognitive and Computational Neuropsychology.
 In 1996 UCL set up the multi-disciplinary Institute of Cognitive Neuroscience under the direction of Professor Shallice.
 The evolutionary psychologist Professor Henry Plotkin was appointed Head of Department in 1993.
-In the same year Professors Jan Atkinson and Oliver Braddick joined the Department, bringing with them the Visual Development Unit.
+In the same year Professors Jan Atkinson and Oliver Braddick joined the department, bringing with them the Visual Development Unit.
 Professor Braddick took over the reins of the Headship of the Department in September 1998.
 He left in 2001 and was replaced by Professor Alan Johnston who in turn was succeeded by Professor David Shanks in 2003.
 In 2008, a reorganisation created the Division of Psychology and Language Sciences, which brought together Psychology, Linguistics, and Human Communication under the leadership of Professor Shanks.

 Birth of the Human Communication Sciences Department

 The history of the now Language and Cognition department is complex.
 It originated in the West End Hospital Speech Therapy Training School (Head: Edna Butfield).
 In 1972 it became the National Hospitals College for Speech Sciences (Head: Dr Jean Cooper, followed by Professor Maggie Snowling) - and now President of St John’s College Oxford.
 In 1995 it joined with UCL (Head Professor Bill Wells) as Department of Human Communication Science.
-From 1999 - 2006 Professor Jane Maxim was Head of the Department.
+From 1999 to 2006 Professor Jane Maxim was head of the department.
 As part of the PaLS formation, the department was then split into Developmental Science and Language & Communication Departments, to be reformed in 2014 as Department of Language & Cognition, with Prof Rosemary Varley as head.